Skip to main content

 Possible causes:

-1. Bundle not enabled
+1. MCP server not enabled

-• Fix: Enable it in dashboard
+• Fix: Enable it in the dashboard

-2. Providers not connected
+2. Providers not connected or verified

 3. AI not configured